GREEK THEATRE

 -

-I’m very excited BADA is launching this new course dedicated to ancient Greek theatre and its reception.
-This is a unique opportunity for a group of 16 participants to explore Greek theatre throughout the ages with constant practice-based sessions designed to deepen understanding of its cultural and historical legacy – both good and ill.
+I’m delighted to lead this course for BADA – it is a unique opportunity to explore Greek theatre throughout the ages with constant practice-based sessions designed to deepen understanding of its cultural and historical legacy.
 The course represents the perfect alignment of BADA’s rich tradition of training in London and Oxford, with the huge benefit of exposure to the sites of Ancient Greece.
 We have created an incredible itinerary, with access to academics and practitioners with compelling expertise in research, archiving and performance.
-If you have any questions about the course or how it will run, please drop me a line at pomahony@bada.org.uk.

 Paul O’Mahony

-Applications for Greek Theatre Summer 2022 are closed.
-Applications for the Summer 2023 will open in September 2022.
-Sign up for our Greek Theatre mailing list if you would like to be notified when the next round of applications opens.
+Applications for Summer 2024 are closed.
+Applications for Summer 2025 will open in early autumn of 2024.
+If you would like to be notified when applications open, please sign up for our Greek Theatre mailing list.

 -